isakpulkki/GrandExchange/README.md

 You can test the application live at [Fly.io](https://grandexchange.fly.dev).

-To run the application locally with Docker, run the following commands after cloning the repository to your local machine.
+To run the application with Docker, run the following commands after cloning the repository to your local machine.

 ```bash
 # Setup ur your MongoDB URI by filling it after the equation mark